3araht/giabalanai/readme.md

 ![giabalanai lighting](https://github.com/3araht/giabalanai/blob/master/pictures/giabalanai_lighting2.jpg)

-# giabalani keyboard
+# giabalanai keyboard
 giabalanai keyboard is a simple-design Chromatic Button Accordion-ish MIDI keyboard (60 bass + C-system 62 keys = 38 notes) that doesn't have bellows nor register switches.
-A rotary encoder can be used for adjusting the system volume of your computer. giabalani works with PC, Mac, iPad, and iPhone.
+A rotary encoder can be used for adjusting the system volume of your computer. giabalanai works with PC, Mac, iPad, and iPhone.
 (It works with Android as well.
 Thanks to @elekit_official for sharing the info.)

 When using it with iPad or iPhone, it works when the below adapter is used with a power supply.
 The power supply is necessary to use giabalanai on iPad and iPhone.
 Make sure to use "[Lightning to USB 3 Camera Adapter](https://www.apple.com/shop/product/MK0W2AM/A/)", not "Lightning to USB Camera Adapter."